Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Kinematics of brainbot motion

-For a non-zero $\bm v_\text{c}$, the radius of the circular trajectory can be larger or smaller than the spinning radius.
+For a non-zero $\bm v_\text{c}$, the radius of the circular trajectory can be larger or smaller than the spinning radius (Fig.~\ref{fig:sim1} (c)).
 We call this orbital motion.
 In this case, depending on the signs of $u_1$ and $u_2$, the center of rotation may move inward (toward the geometric center of the brainbot) or outward, and can lie outside the brainbot.

-\subsection{$ v_\text{c}$ constant in the laboratory frame}
+\subsubsection{$ v_\text{c}$ constant in the laboratory frame}

 We now consider the case when $\bm v_\text{c}$ is a constant vector in the laboratory frame, and is again applied at the fixed point in the brainbot defined by $(\rho_1 A_1, \rho_2 A_2)$ in the body-fixed frame, where $\rho_1$ and $\rho_2$ are constant.
-In the body-fixed frame, $\bm v_\text{c}$ is sinusoidal (see Appendix~\ref{app:A}).
+This corresponds to subjecting the device to a constant external force.
+Under such circumstances, and with constant $\omega$, $\bm v_\text{c}$ is sinusoidal in the body-fixed frame (see Sec.~I of Supplementary Information~\cite{supplementary}).

 The analogue of Eq.~(\ref{eq:rsimple}) in this case is

 where $\bm r_\text{const}$, $R$ and $\alpha$ are as defined in Eqs.~(\ref{eq:rconst})-(\ref{eq:alpha}), except with $\rho_1'$ and $\rho_2'$ replaced by $\rho_1$ and $\rho_2$, respectively.